coinmetrics/product-docs/docs/data-visualization/charting-tool/README.md

 ![](<../../.gitbook/assets/Screen Shot 2021-03-09 at 8.57.53 PM.png>)

-Once all desired assets and metrics have been selected, continue by selecting the "+ Add to Chart" button in the bottom right of the dialog.&#x20;
+Once all desired assets and metrics have been selected, continue by selecting the "+ Add to Chart" button in the bottom right of the dialog.

 <figure><img src="../../.gitbook/assets/Screenshot 2024-07-02 at 7.38.53 PM.png" alt=""><figcaption></figcaption></figure>

 You will then see the selected asset-metric pairs plotted in the charting tool as well as the selected combinations at the top of the chart.
-Additional items can be shown by selecting the down arrow next to the row of asset-metric pairs.&#x20;
+Additional items can be shown by selecting the down arrow next to the row of asset-metric pairs.

 <figure><img src="../../.gitbook/assets/Screenshot 2024-07-02 at 7.39.17 PM.png" alt=""><figcaption></figcaption></figure>